arminsadeghi/arminsadeghi.github.io/_pages/about.md

   - /about.html
 ---

-I am Armin Sadeghi, PhD, software engineer and researcher at RideCo.
-I completed my PhD in Robotics at the University of Waterloo in 2020, under the supervision of Professor [Stephen L. Smith](https://ece.uwaterloo.ca/~sl2smith/).
-Prior to that, I received my Master's degree in Robotics from the University of Waterloo and double Bachelor's degrees in Mechanical Engineering and Aerospace Engineering from the Sharif University of Technology in Iran.
-My research interests include multi-robot systems, reinforcement learning and optimization.
+I am Armin Sadeghi, Ph.D., a software engineer and researcher at RideCo.
+I earned my Ph.D. in Robotics from the University of Waterloo in 2020, under the supervision of Professor [Stephen L. Smith](https://ece.uwaterloo.ca/~sl2smith/).
+Before that, I completed a Master’s degree in Robotics at the University of Waterloo and earned dual Bachelor’s degrees in Mechanical Engineering and Aerospace Engineering from Sharif University of Technology in Iran.
+My research interests include multi-robot systems, reinforcement learning, and optimization.

 ## Selected Publications